Mensu/Matrix-UWP/README.md

 # Matrix-UWP
-Matrix-UWP is the clien of webiste [VMatrix](https://vmatrix.org.cn)
+Matrix-UWP is the client of website [VMatrix](https://vmatrix.org.cn)